Adjunct Researcher, RAND

 Knopman’s expertise is in hydrology, environmental and natural resources policy, systems analysis and operations research, and public administration.
 Her project work at RAND spans a range of topics including the adaptation of urban regions in the United States and China to a changing climate, integrated water management, energy assurance for the U.S. Air Force, policy options for disposition of nuclear waste, and the design of a National Research Fund for Qatar.
 She is a member of the Henry Luce Foundation (and co-chair as of June 2022) and Asia Foundation boards.

 She served for six years (1997–2003) as a member of the Nuclear Waste Technical Review Board and chaired the board’s Site Characterization Panel.
 She was director of the Progressive Policy Institute’s Center for Innovation and the Environment from 1995 to 2000.
 From 1993 to 1995, Knopman was the deputy assistant secretary for Water and Science, U.S. Department of the Interior.
 She had previously been a research hydrologist at the U.S. Geological Survey (USGS) and later chief of the Branch of Systems Analysis in the USGS’s Water Resources Division.
-From 1979 to 1983, she served first as legislative assistant for energy and environmental issues to Senator Daniel P. Moynihan and then as professional staff member of the U.S. Senate Committee on Environment and Public Works.
+From 1979 to 1983, she served first as a legislative assistant for energy and environmental issues to Senator Daniel P. Moynihan and then as a professional staff member of the U.S. Senate Committee on Environment and Public Works.

 Knopman earned her bachelor’s degree from Wellesley College, master’s degree in civil engineering from MIT, and doctoral degree in geography and environmental engineering from the Johns Hopkins University.